 Meat and fish proteins are used in the beginning and again while phasing out.
 The middle portion is the most cleansing

-where you are now having 2-3 detox shakes daily and eating only vegetables and a little fruit which is much easier
+where you are now having vegan protein shakes daily and eating only vegetables and a little fruit which is much

-on digestion, allowing the body to detox more easily.
-Start back into the proteins at the suggested time with small
+easier on digestion, allowing the body to detox more easily.
+Start back into the proteins at the suggested time

 Remember that if you are prone to gallbladder attacks you need to be careful with unknown foods such as hemp milk